fogeljonathan/BarbellMath/README.md

 ## Barbell Math

 This project contains a simple barbell loading calculator.
 Converts a number (lb) to the equivalent loaded barbell.
-Accessable via github page (hopefully).
+Accessable via github page.

-Made in Godot 4.4 in April 2025, in a single sitting.
+Made in Godot 4.4